NeoktaLabs/ppopgi-smartcontracts-foundry/README.md

 The following invariants are enforced:

+---

-#### 🔐 Financial Solvency Invariants
+#### 🔐 Financial Solvency & Accounting Invariants

 These guarantees must **always** hold, regardless of user behavior, admin actions, or randomness timing:

 - `USDC.balanceOf(lottery) >= totalReservedUSDC`
   Ensures the contract can always cover all outstanding USDC liabilities.

 - `address(lottery).balance >= totalClaimableNative`
   Ensures all claimable native ETH is fully backed.

+- `Σ claimableFunds(known actors + winner) ≤ totalReservedUSDC`
+  Prevents over-allocation of USDC liabilities.

+- `Σ claimableNative(known actors) ≤ totalClaimableNative`
+  Prevents over-allocation of native ETH claimables.

-- All withdrawals reduce liabilities correctly.
+- All withdrawals correctly reduce tracked liabilities.

-- Sweep functions can never steal user or protocol funds.
+- Sweep functions can **never** extract funds required to satisfy user or protocol claims.

+These invariants collectively prove that **funds cannot be silently over-credited or drained**, even under adversarial sequencing.

+---

-#### 🧭 Lifecycle & State Machine Invariants
+#### 🧭 Lifecycle & Randomness State Machine Invariants

 - `activeDrawings ∈ {0, 1}` at all times.
 - A lottery in `Drawing` state must:
-  - Have a valid entropy request ID
+  - Have a non-zero entropy request ID
-  - Have a recorded draw timestamp
+  - Have a recorded `drawingRequestedAt` timestamp
-  - Have non-zero sold tickets
+  - Have a non-zero `soldAtDrawing` snapshot
 - A lottery in `Open` state must not have an active entropy request.

-These checks ensure **no invalid or partially-initialized states** can persist.
+- Any entropy callback with:
+  - the wrong sequence number,
+  - the wrong provider, or
+  - the wrong lifecycle state
+  **cannot resolve a draw or alter state**.

+These checks ensure **randomness requests and callbacks are strictly bound to the correct draw** and cannot be replayed or misused.

+---

 #### 🗂️ Registry & Deployer Consistency Invariants

 - Every deployed lottery:
   - Has `deployer == SingleWinnerDeployer`
   - Has `owner == safeOwner`

 - If a lottery is registered:
   - Its `typeId` is correct and immutable
   - The registry’s recorded creator matches the lottery’s creator
-  - `isRegisteredLottery(lottery)` remains true forever
+  - `isRegisteredLottery(lottery)` remains true

-This proves that the registry behaves as an **append-only, non-corruptible source of truth**, even if registration failures occur during deployment.
+This proves that the registry behaves as an **append-only, non-corruptible source of truth**, even if partial failures occur during deployment.

 ---